 With a website, you can control the conversation.
-If your brand has fallen victim to bad press, then using your own PR can help to alleviate this, and your website is the perfect platform.
-You can also use your site to educate consumers about your products or services, instilling trust and positioning you as the industry experts.
+If your brand has fallen victim to bad press, PR can help alleviate this, and your website is the perfect platform.
+You can also use your site to educate consumers about your products or services, instil trust, and position your organisation as an industry expert.

 Not enough customer-facing staff

-With a website, you can use FAQs (also mentioned earlier in this blog) to help answer common questions which will help reduce the number of people calling to ask.
-You could also look to introduce live chat features which can be managed by one or more people at a time (depending on the level of enquiries you expect).
-This is a much quicker and more efficient way of dealing with prospects, and it also frees up your other customer service agents to deal with the more critical enquiries.
+With a website, you can use FAQs (as mentioned earlier) to help answer common questions, which will help reduce the number of calls.
+You could also look to introduce live chat features which one or more people can manage at a time.
+These are much quicker and more efficient ways of dealing with prospects and frees up your other customer service agents to deal with the more critical enquiries.